Venezuela travel note:

 The public holidays in Venezuela are much like the holidays you’ll find in most western, Christian countries.
 With a few fun exceptions!
 If you are planning to backpack Venezuela, put these dates on your calendar…

 Carnival!
 Get ready to dance, drink and get lost in the wonderful chaos that is Carnival!
-Held on the Monday and Tuesday before Ash Wednesday (for 2017 it’s the 27th & 28th February).
-The carnival can typically last 2 – 4 days and from what I’ve heard, the best parties are in the town of El Callao.
+Held on the Monday and Tuesday before Ash Wednesday, the carnival can typically last 2 – 4 days and from what I’ve heard, the best parties are in the town of El Callao.
 Dress in your best feathers, colours and get out on the street!
 Dance, drink and eat some of the best food for the next two days.
 Trust me amigos, you will LOVE this holiday!

 Independence Day: Just one day after America’s, this holiday in Venezuela falls on the 5th July each year.
 Expect patriotic parades, colourful face paint (of course) and fireworks.
 Much like the US, this is a deeply important day for Venezuelans and they love it, as do I!